Some of the things it configures are:

 The output of these commands will appear in console output

 #cloud-config runcmd: - [ wget, "http://slashdot.org", -O, /tmp/index.html ] - [ sh, -xc, "echo $(date) ': hello world!'" ]

 A single format of user data might not be enough to accomplish what you want.
 For example, you may want to insert an upstart job and also run a user-data script.

-There is a tool in cloud-init's tools/ directory called 'write-mime-multipart' which can aid creating mime multipart content.
+There is a tool in cloud-utils's bin/ directory called 'write-mime-multipart' which can aid creating mime multipart content.